Explore Science-first Philosophy

 Is the idea of superposition multiple states irrational?

 Yes.
-According to the Idea of Ideas, all ideas start as irrational until proven.
+All ideas start as irrational until proven.
 Just because an idea is popular or compelling does not make it true.
 The claim that particles, atoms, and molecules exist in all possible states at once remains speculative, and currently, there is not enough solid evidence to confirm it.

 Yes, experiments like the double-slit experiment hint at it, but hints are not proof.
 What we actually observe is an interference pattern that suggests particles behave like waves of probability—not direct evidence that they physically exist in multiple places simultaneously.